Elephant Protection Volunteer, Thailand

 - The volunteers get three meals a day cooked by our Thai guide.
 This is usually a buffet style arrangement with 4-5 dishes and rice.
 Our guide can accommodate for both vegetarian and vegan diets as well as any special requirements.

 - The food is usually a fusion of western and Thai styles, with an option for spiciness.
 There is always plenty of it and it never goes to waste.
-Drinking water is provided, and soft drinks and snacks are available for purchase at shops in the village.
+Drinking water is provided, while soft drinks and snacks are available for purchase in stores across the village.

 - Any special dietary needs should be made clear to WAVA as early as possible.